 Smartphones can do more than confirm bookings or get your meals on Instagram.
 Why not take advantage of location-targeted mobile ads, in particular, to generate new leads and get more people through your doors?
 Use this type of mobile advertising to deliver offers to potential customers at just the right time when tech tools notice they’re nearby.

-Bluetooth, RFID, and GPS technologies pick up when people in your target audience are within a specified radius of your premises.
+Bluetooth, RFID inventory tracking, and GPS technologies pick up when people in your target audience are within a specified radius of your premises.
 From there, targeted messages encourage them to stop in via customized ads that cut through marketing noise and increase engagement.
 In addition to enjoying hyper-targeted localization and a better return on your marketing investment, you get to track metrics.
 Data then helps you offer more and more personalized messages and deals to consumers.
 In turn, your restaurant marketing gets better results.

 Live Video Content